crystalsu2008/MayaMiscTools/README.md

 * Rigging Tools<br>
 This is a collection of few little tools for Rigging and Animation.
-    * Quickly set joint's size.
+    * Quick set joint's size.
     * Show or hide joint's label.
     * Show or hide joint's Local Rotation Axis.
     * (Lock and Hide) or (Unlocked and Show) joint's transform attributes.
     * Select joints at the root of hierarchy.
     * Select joints at the end of hierarchy.
+    * Quick change joints color, remove joints color and random set joints color.
     * Set joint orient attribute to zero.
     * Convert Kinect1 Skeleton System to Kinect2.
+    * Reset the BindPose to current pose.

 * Others<br>